Subscribe To This Site

 This comes as no surprise.
 Those Thoroughbreds are extremely valuable.

 Mending broken relationships starts by restoring trust.
-This takes time, especially if the other person is angry.
+This takes time, especially if the other person is angry or there is a long history of problems.

 Time goes by and the old friends remain silent.
 Neither will contact the other.
 The awkward and oft‑times vengeful silence grows into a potential stalemate, which grows into a potential grave for the relationship.